 Italian leaflets produced by FNOVI (for owners, for vets, regarding prescription)

-- Spanish Infograph produced by Spanish Veterinary Chamber
+- Spanish Infographic produced by Spanish Veterinary Chamber

 - Portuguese protocol for veterinary practices by OMV and APMVEAC

 - Potential supply chain impacts

 The COVID-19 outbreak raises concern about potential medical supply issues, including medicines and personal protective equipment (e.g., gloves, masks, gowns) and surgical drapes.
-Luckily, so far no veterinary medicines supply shortages have been reported, although problems with shortage in protective equipment is reported in most countries.
+Luckily, so far no veterinary medicines supply shortages have been reported, although problems with shortages in protective equipment occurred in most countries.
 Nevertheless, the European Medicine Agency (EMA) and national medicines authorities are working with companies to mitigate potential shortages.
 FVE is in close communication with EMA.
-If you experience shortages, please contact your national veterinary association and medicines authority and please let us know on firstname.lastname@example.org.
+If you experience shortages, please contact your national veterinary association and medicines authority and please let us know on email@example.com.
 Include detailed information about the product of concern and its manufacturer/distributor, if possible.

 - Impact on veterinary services

 Many small- and medium-sized businesses, including veterinary practices, are going through a period of significant financial difficulty.
 In many countries, revenue is down by more than 50%.
 FVE is in close connection with veterinary associations in all European countries.
 Many have been surveying their members for the impact, which shows to be substantial.
-Luckily, in most EU countries governments are adopting support measures for small and medium size companies affected by COVID restrictions e.g. loans, delay of income tax, etc.
+Luckily, in most EU countries governments are adopting support measures for small and medium-size companies affected by COVID restrictions e.g. loans, delay of income tax, etc.

-If the veterinary sector has not yet been included in support plans for businesses affected by Covid-19 in your country, we suggest you to contact your national veterinary organisation or government to see what support measures are possible for your sector.
+If the veterinary sector has not yet been included in support plans for businesses affected by Covid-19 in your country, we suggest you contact your national veterinary organisation or government to see what support measures are possible for your sector.